Prison makes it nearly impossible to hold onto savings and earn money. But it’s a great place to take on debt.

 Not much, he says, but put one foot in front of the other, saving one dollar at a time.

-Coming Oct.
-15: After serving two years in prison for possession of meth, Toby Savitz found herself in a series of low-paying jobs with no real path forward.
+NEXT » After serving two years in prison for possession of meth, Toby Savitz found herself in a series of low-paying jobs with no real path forward.
 She finally kicked the door open after landing a position at a nonprofit that helps ex-offenders like Wilson.
 But she admits, there aren’t enough jobs like hers to go around.
+Go to Toby’s story now.